COLDATNIGHT-79/studio/README.md

 # Curios Foods

-This is a Next.js starter project for a food ordering platform powered by a conversational AI assistant.
+This is a Next.js starter project for a food ordering platform powered by a conversational AI assistant

 ## Tech Stack & How It Works